Estimated reading time: 2 minutes

 They say red ting to sweet for dey own good!
 Red woman and red man are affectionately known as reds in Trinidad.
-Depending on the context used this could be a netural or negative term.
+Depending on the context used, this could be a neutral or negative term.

-A High Yellow Bahamian is sometimes classified as red or a Conchy Joe except that hs is more coloured.
+A High Yellow Bahamian is sometimes classified as red or a Conchy Joe except that this is more coloured.

 Barbadians often speak about red people alluding to persons of fair skin complexion.
-Even though the word red is used here to denote a certain colour, it carries with it strong connotations namely that the persons involved are the end products of cross-breeding between Caucasians and Negroes.
+Even though the word red is used here to denote a certain colour, it carries strong connotations, namely that the persons involved are the end products of cross-breeding between Caucasians and Negroes.

 Dominica, Saint Lucia, Grenada the word for reds is Béké.
 The people of Martinique are descended from white creoles or békés, Africans, orientals from India, Chian and Annam and Europeans.